-The waste sector currently is responsible for 6% of total emissions in the Azores, which represents a decrease in its weight of 11% in total emissions in 1990.
+The waste sector is currently responsible for 7% of total emissions in the Azores, which represents a decrease in its weight of 11% in 1990.

-The weight reduction in the contribution to the total emissions in the archipelago is due to its maintenance over the years versus a high increase in the other sectors.
+This weight reduction in the contribution to the total emissions in the archipelago is due to its maintenance over the years, versus a high increase in the other sectors.